-Described as “highly virtuosic and deeply communicative…full of character and presence” (NewMusicBox) Kate Stenberg’s violin playing has led to performances worldwide and the release of dozens of CDs on New World Records, Sono Luminous, Newport Classics, Decca Records, Naxos New Albion and Other Minds labels.
-She enjoys a diverse, unconventional career based in the Bay Area, and is deeply committed to new concert music.
-Stenberg has commissioned, recorded and performed hundreds of world premieres by living composers.
+Described as “highly virtuosic and deeply communicative…full of character and presence” (NewMusicBox) Kate Stenberg’s violin playing has led to performances worldwide and the release of dozens of CDs on New World Records, Sono Luminous, Newport Classics, Decca Records, New Albion and Other Minds labels.
+Hailed as a "Bay Area new-music luminarie" (San Francisco Chronicle) Stenberg enjoys a diverse, unconventional career, and is deeply committed to new concert music.
+She has commissioned, recorded and performed hundreds of world premieres by living composers.
 Stenberg’s CD Scenes from a New Music Séance with virtuoso pianist Eva-Maria Zimmermann has received special notice and features groundbreaking, innovative works by Pelle Gudmundsen-Holmgreen, Ruth Crawford Seeger and George Antheil.
-Composers who have dedicated work to her include Charles Amirkhanian, Ronald Bruce Smith, Robert Honstein and Amy X Neuburg.
+Composers who have dedicated work to her include Charles Amirkhanian, Robert Honstein, Amy X Neuburg and Ronald Bruce Smith.

 Stenberg has recorded work primarily by 20th and 21st century composers, including John Cage, Marc Bliztstein, Robert Erickson, Lou Harrison, Gabriela Lena Frank, Reza Vali and Kui Dong.
 During her two decade tenure with Del Sol String Quartet, she recorded numerous world premieres as well as established contemporary works.
 On the CD The Complete String Quartets with Didjeridu by Peter Sculthorpe, the quartet was hailed for their “luminous performance” and “sumptuous sound” (San Francisco Chronicle).
-Stenberg can also be heard on recordings with the San Francisco Contemporary Music Players, New Music Works, Stratos and with tabla virtuoso Zakir Hussain and sarod master Ustad Ali Akbar Khan.
+Stenberg can also be heard on recordings with the San Francisco Contemporary Music Players, New Music Works, Stratos and with tabla virtuoso Zakir Hussain and the late sarod master, Ustad Ali Akbar Khan.

 Currently, Stenberg collaborates with composers and musicians from around the world with several composers creating works for her that include the use of electronics.
 She performs regularly with "sterling pianist" Sarah Cahill.
 Newly formed in 2016, the Stenberg | Cahill Duo is dedicated to promoting the American experimental tradition and expanding it through the commissioning of new work.
-Recent appearances include performances at the San Francisco Conservatory of Music, Music by the Mountain Festival, Other Minds New Music Séance, Garden of Memory summer solstice concert at the Chapel of the Chimes, Berkeley Museum of Art, Flower Piano at Golden Gate Park Botanical Gardens, and with Nancy Karp + Dancers at ODC Theater.
+Recent appearances include performances at the San Francisco Performances PIVOT Series with percussionist William Winant, Berkeley Museum of Art and Pacific Film Archive, Music by the Mountain Festival, Other Minds New Music Séance, Garden of Memory at the Julia Morgan Chapel of the Chimes, Memory/Place with Nancy Karp + Dancers at ODC Theater.

 Raised in a dynamic family of professional musicians and performing artists, Bay Area native Kate Stenberg holds degrees from the San Francisco Conservatory and the Eastman School of Music.
 She maintains and active teaching schedule and when she is not immersed in her music scores, she can be found enjoying Taiji or hiking trails in her beloved Sierra Nevada.